Peddin5739/redux-bank-app/README.md

 # Getting Started with Create React App
-# No need to run the backend ( Nodejs hosted on AWS Lambda using AWS RDS MYSQL for DB).
+# No need to run the backend ( Nodejs hosted on AWS Lambda, using AWS RDS MYSQL for DB).
 Just open the client folder in the terminal and hit this command: `npm install` => next `npm start`

-Visit, To Test UP AND RUNNING APPLICATION: https://dev4094.dtqc1vrs1yddl.amplifyapp.com
+# Visit, To Test UP AND RUNNING APPLICATION: https://dev4094.dtqc1vrs1yddl.amplifyapp.com

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).